idossha/TI-2024/README.md

 ---

+p.s Remember that SimNIBS uses its own interpreter, so if you wish to run stuff from the command line..
+do it as follows: `simnibs_python your_script.py`

+---

 ### Scripts:

 1. **txt2csv.py:** will take .txt output from Brainstorm/EGI system and will put in a .csv format for SimNIBS to work with.